CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Experiment Datasets and Setups

-\textbf{ScanNetV2 dataset.} ScanNetV2~\cite{dai2017scannet} is a large-scale benchmark for indoor holistic scene understanding.
-For its 2D semantic label benchmark, it provides $19466$ RGB-D samples for training, $5436$ for validation, and $2135$ frames for testing.
-The semantic annotations are created on $20$ classes.
-The RGB images are captured at a resolution of $1296{\times}968$ and depth at $640{\times}480$ pixels.
-During training, the RGB images are re-scaled to $640{\times}480$ to keep the same size as the depth images.
-During testing, the semantic predictions are resized to the full resolution of $1296{\times}968$.
+\textbf{ScanNetV2 dataset}~\cite{dai2017scannet} provides $19466/5436/2135$ RGB-D samples for training/validation/testing.
+There are $20$ classes.
+During training, the RGB images are re-scaled to the same size of $640{\times}480$ as the depth images.
+During testing, the predictions are in the original size of $1296{\times}968$.

-\textbf{Cityscapes dataset.} Cityscapes~\cite{cordts2016cityscapes} is an outdoor RGB-D dataset that focuses on semantic understanding of urban road-driving street scenes.
+\textbf{Cityscapes dataset}~\cite{cordts2016cityscapes} is an outdoor RGB-D dataset of urban road-driving street scenes.
 It is divided into $2975$/$500$/$1525$ images in the training/validation/testing splits, both with finely annotated dense labels on $19$ classes.
 The image scenes cover $50$ different cities with a full resolution of $2048{\times}1024$.

-\textbf{RGB-T MFNet dataset.} MFNet~\cite{ha2017mfnet} is a multi-spectral RGB-Thermal image dataset, which consists of $1569$ images annotated in $8$ classes at the resolution of $640{\times}480$. $820$ images are captured during the day and the other $749$ are collected at night.
-The training set contains $50\%$ of the daytime- and $50\%$ of the nighttime images, while the validation- and test set respectively contains $25\%$ of the daytime- and $25\%$ of the nighttime images.
+\textbf{RGB-T MFNet dataset}~\cite{ha2017mfnet} is a multi-spectral RGB-Thermal image dataset, which has $1569$ images annotated in $8$ classes at the resolution of $640{\times}480$. $820$ images are captured during the day and the other $749$ are at night.
+The training set has $50\%$ of the daytime- and $50\%$ of the nighttime images, while the validation- and test set respectively have $25\%$ of the daytime- and $25\%$ of the nighttime images.

-\textbf{RGB-P ZJU dataset.} ZJU-RGB-P~\cite{xiang2021polarization} is an RGB-Polarization dataset collected by an integrated multi-modal vision sensor designed for automated driving~\cite{sun2019multimodal} on complex campus street scenes.
+\textbf{RGB-P ZJU dataset}~\cite{xiang2021polarization} is an RGB-Polarization dataset collected by a multi-modal vision sensor designed for automated driving~\cite{sun2019multimodal} on complex campus street scenes.
 It is composed of $344$ images for training and $50$ images for evaluation, both labeled with $8$ semantic classes at the pixel level.
 The input image is resized to $612{\times}512$.